KyawZawLwin6394/cherry-k/README.md

 ## Installation

-Use the package manager [NPM] to install cherry-k rest api.
+Use the package manager [NPM] to install dependicies for Cherry-K Clinic API

 ```nodejs
 npm install